gijsdepooter/SurfPortugal/README.md

 - **How to Get to Surf Spots:** Detailed information on how to reach surf spots is provided.

 - **Suggested Locations Given Current Conditions:** Users receive suggestions for suitable surf spots based on real-time conditions.
+Find out what the best spot of the day is, when the best time to surf is.

 - **Book a Lesson:** Users can book surf lessons, view conditions, check surf school reviews, and get pricing information.